Privacy-preserving machine learning with tensor networks: Introduction

 Vast amounts of data are routinely processed in machine learning pipelines, every time covering more aspects of our interactions with the world.
 When the models processing the data are made public, is the safety of the data used for training it guaranteed?
 This is a question of utmost importance when processing sensitive data such as medical records, but also for businesses whose competitive advantage lies in data quality.

 The gold standard in privacy protection within machine learning~\cite{AppleDP,GoogleDP} is provided by differential privacy~\cite{DworkDP}, which consists of inserting carefully crafted noise either in the training dataset~\cite{warner1965,dwork2014}, in the final model parameters~\cite{DworkDP}, in the objective function~\cite{phan2017objective}, or in the gradient updates~\cite{tensorflowDP}, in order to hide the presence or absence of any particular sample in the training dataset.
 There exist, however, privacy-related issues that do not directly fall in this category.
-Imagine a machine-learning algorithm designed to diagnose a specific disease, which uses patients' records as training data, and that these records have a strong imbalance in a particular morbidity which turns out to have no association to the disease target of the model.
-Even if irrelevant for the final task of the algorithm, knowing this imbalance may have consequences even at the individual level, if the participation of a patient in the study (in contrast with the knowledge of their full record) is disclosed by other means.
+Imagine a machine-learning algorithm designed to diagnose a specific disease, which uses patients' records as training data.
+Assume that these records have a strong imbalance in a particular morbidity, but it turns out that this morbidity has no association to the disease target of the model.
+Even if irrelevant for the final task of the algorithm, knowing this imbalance may have consequences even at the individual level, if just the participation of a patient in the study (in contrast with the knowledge of their full record) is disclosed by other means.
 As a first result, we show that this concern is a reality in machine learning architectures based on neural networks, caused by the driving of the corresponding network parameters to erase the information that is irrelevant.